How to Apply as a Transfer Student

 See how your courses transfer to Glenville.

-Degree Works Transfer Equivalency Self-Service is a resource provided for students who are considering transferring to Glenville State College.
+Degree Works Transfer Equivalency Self-Service is a resource provided for students who are considering transferring to Glenville State University.
 This service provides prospective students the ability to see how their transfer classes would articulate and apply to a specific degree at Glenville.

 You can begin to use Degree Works Transfer Equivalency Self-Service without signing in.
 NOTE: If you elect to not sign in and use the service as a guest, you will be unable to save your information.
 If you change your mind and want to save you work, click “Save” at any time during the session and you will be prompted to create an account so your session can be saved.
 The benefit of creating an account is you will have the ability to sign back in and add classes to your audit, changes classes or choose another degree path.